 ¶43 Justice Blume applied himself to the Theodosian Code translation as fully as he had done to Justinian's Code and the Novels.
-In a series of letters Blume sent to Pharr from 1944 to 1947, he refers to his difficulties in acquiring the Krueger Latin edition of the Theodosian Code, 114 makes suggestions for references show-
+In a series of letters in Blume sent to Pharr from 1944 to 1947, he refers to his difficulties in acquiring the Krueger Latin edition of the Theodosian Code, have suggestions for references showing where portions of that code appear in Justinian's Code, and indicates that he had read the entire Theodosian Code in pursuance of his obligations as a consulting editor.
+By this time, however, Blume was wearing down a bit.
+In

-- 110. Letter from Clyde Pharr, Professor, Vanderbilt University, to Fred Blume (Jan.
-8, 1944) (available in Blume Collection, H69-10, supra note 32).
-Pharr went on to write: "I am delighted that you stand by your guns and many of the statements and many of the colorful phrases which you have coined to express the close relationship between Roman Law ideas and other legal ideas, including those found in our own period."
-Id. - 111.
-Id. - 112.
-A list of all the consulting editors faces the title page of PHARR, supra note 74. - 113.
-Letter from Clyde Pharr to Fred Blume supra note 99.
+^{112.} A list of all the consulting editors faces the title page of Pharr, supra note 74.

+^{113.} Letter from Clyde Pharr to Fred Blume supra note 99.
 In the first mimeographed volume sent to these editors, Pharr and Associate Editor T. S. Davidson wrote a preface ("General Directions for the Editorial Staff") in which they refer to Justice Blume's work on Justinian's Code as "of much higher quality than anything else that has been done in this field" and state that they "are finding both his translation and his notes invaluable in the interpretation of many difficult and obscure passages of the Theodosian Code."
-Theodosian Code, Book I, at iv-v (Clyde Pharr ed., 1944) (copy on file with the author; WorldCat also shows these preliminary, mimeographed editions as being held in the Vanderbilt library). - 114.
-Letter from Fred Blume to Clyde Pharr, Professor, Vanderbilt University (May 25, 1944) (available in Blume Collection, H69-10, supra note 32).
+Theodosian Code, Book I, at iv-v (Clyde Pharr ed., 1944) (copy on file with the author; WorldCat also shows these preliminary, mimeographed editions as being held in the Vanderbilt library).

+^{114.} Letter from Fred Blume to Clyde Pharr, Professor, Vanderbilt University (May 25, 1944) (available in Blume Collection, H69-10, supra note 32).
 He makes the same complaint two years later.
 Letter from Fred Blume to Clyde Pharr, Professor, Vanderbilt University (July 1, 1946) (available in Blume Collection, H69-10, supra note 32).